2023 Best Sociology Schools in Illinois

 Top 10 Best Sociology Schools

 Our analysis found Northwestern University to be the best school for sociology students who want to pursue a degree in Illinois.
-Northwestern is a very large private not-for-profit school located in the city of Evanston.
+Northwestern is a very large private not-for-profit school located in the small city of Evanston.

 While working on their degree, sociology majors at Northwestern accumulate an average of around $15,195 in student debt.

 You’ll join some of the best and brightest minds around you if you attend University of Chicago.
 The school came in at #2 on this year’s Best Sociology Schools in Illinois list.
-Located in the city of Chicago, UChicago is a private not-for-profit school with a fairly large student population.
+Located in the city of Chicago, UChicago is a private not-for-profit college with a fairly large student population.

-Full Sociology at University of Chicago Report
+Read full report on Sociology at University of Chicago

-Out of the 25 schools in Illinois that were part of this year’s ranking, University of Illinois at Urbana-Champaign landed the # 3 spot on the list.
+You’ll be in good company if you decide to attend University of Illinois at Urbana-Champaign.
+It ranked #3 on our 2023 Best Sociology Schools in Illinois list.
 UIUC is a very large public school located in the small city of Champaign.

 Sociology majors at UIUC take out an average of $20,500 in student loans while working on their egree.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $301.